Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Introduction

-In summary, our contributions are threefold: 1) We introduce Conan-91k, the first large-scale dataset for multi-scale evidence reasoning with evidence difficulty-aware sampling.
-2) We propose a multi-stage progressive cold-start strategy and a joint Identification–Reasoning–Action RLVR framework to foster gradual acquisition of evidence-based reasoning skills.
-3) We conduct extensive experiments, which demonstrate that Conan achieves state-of-the-art multi-step reasoning performance among frontier MLLMs and also generalizes well to standard long-video understanding.
+In summary, our contributions are threefold: \ding{171} We introduce Conan-91k, the first large-scale dataset for multi-scale evidence reasoning, including Conan-CoT-60k and Conan-RLVR-31k. \ding{170} We propose a multi-stage progressive cold-start strategy and a joint AIR RLVR framework to foster gradual acquisition of evidence-based multi-step reasoning skills. \ding{168} We conduct extensive experiments, demonstrating that Conan achieves substantial improvements in both multi-step reasoning and long video understanding.